Ylimegirl/evillious/_site/README.md

 - Force only the content in the \_site directory to be included in the build.

-`git filter-repo --subdirectory-filter _site/ --refs live -f`
+`git filter-repo --subdirectory-filter _site/ --refs live`

 - Checkout a new source branch